sathishcyberintelsysnew/Vulnerable-Light-Apps/README.md

 * CWE-532	Insertion of Sensitive Information into Log File
 * CWE-798	Use of Hard-coded Credentials

-## Use Sockets and stay focused on vulnerable code
+## Create just one socket and stay focused on vulnerable code

 ```c#